Dave Finzer

-Dave Finzer is a former professional American football player who played punter for two seasons for the Chicago Bears and Seattle Seahawks.
+Dave Finzer is an American former professional football player who was a punter for two seasons with the Chicago Bears and Seattle Seahawks of the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and DePauw Tigers.
 He led the NFL in punts inside the 20-yard line with 26 in 1984.

+Early life

-He graduated from Loyola Academy in 1978, before kicking for the University of Illinois, and then transferring to Division III DePauw University in Indiana, where he played punter and kicker.
+He graduated from Loyola Academy in 1978.